joshwadd/End2end_Driving_Keras/README.md

 ## Convolution Neural Network Model

-The Deep learning model used was based around the architecture reported by Nvidia in their
+The Deep learning model used was based around the architecture reported by Nvidia in their [seminal end to end driving paper](https://arxiv.org/pdf/1604.07316.pdf).